-Many travel sites claim you can sometimes save money by booking two one-way airline tickets instead of a round-trip ticket.
+Many travel sites claim you can sometimes save money by booking two one-way tickets instead of a round-trip ticket.
 But is there a downside to this practice?

 Sharon Sanborn recently discovered that the answer to that question is a resounding yes.

 Sanborn’s case points to the fact that if you decide to try this “travel hack,” it is a bit of a gamble and you may end up losing.

 “I purchased a ticket for my granddaughter on Delta with a return on United a week later,” she told our advocates in her request for help.
 “Delta canceled the outbound flight entirely and my granddaughter could not get to Colorado Springs.
 So I want United to give me a refund.”

 When an airline cancels your flight, it is perfectly reasonable to expect a refund for that flight.
 But there were multiple complications with Sanborn’s ticket, which ultimately prevented her from receiving reimbursement for that return segment.